Connect with others who understand.

 • Goat cheese

 Hard cheeses made from pasteurized dairy are a safer option.
 If you notice mold starting to grow on a block of cheese, you can cut about 1 inch around the moldy spot.
-If you’d prefer to avoid any risk, you can throw out the cheese.
+However, if you’d prefer to avoid any risk, it’s best to throw out the cheese.
 Buying smaller amounts can help ensure you eat all the cheese before any mold develops.

 3. Undercooked Red Meat, Poultry, or Seafood

-Undercooked meat and seafood can pose major health risks.
-People with a compromised immune system from biologics must be cautious to ensure that animal products are cooked to a sufficient temperature.
+Undercooked meat and seafood can pose serious health risks.
+People with a compromised immune system from biologics must be cautious to ensure that animal products are cooked to the proper temperature.
 Cooking foods like meat and seafood to the right temperature kills any organisms that could cause an infection.

-Undercooked meat or seafood can contain dangerous bacteria and parasites, even when it’s from a fancy restaurant.
-The risk goes up when this food is not prepared correctly.
-When cooking at home, using a food thermometer is the best way to know if your food is safe to eat.
+Undercooked meat or seafood can harbor dangerous bacteria and parasites, even from high-end restaurants.
+The risk increases when the food is not prepared correctly.
+When cooking at home, using a food thermometer is the best way to ensure your food is safe to eat.

 Cook animal products until they reach these internal temperatures to reduce your risk of foodborne illness:

-• Turkey and chicken (whole bird or legs/thighs/wings) — 165 degrees Fahrenheit
+Turkey and chicken (whole bird or legs/thighs/wings) 165 F

 Clams, oysters, and mussels should be cooked until the shells open from the heat.
 For other seafood, like shrimp, scallops, crab, or lobster, heat well until the flesh becomes opaque.